 The PVTR_DATA_STRUCTURE of the MGMT payload is shown in the Table 4-4.
-Filling this structure, and it's associated substructures, with valid data is optional for systems compliant to OCT Standard 3.1.0 and prior versions.
-PVTR data specifications such as units and frames of reference are TBD.
+Filling this structure, and it's associated sub-structures, with valid data is optional for systems compliant to OCT Standard 3.1.0 and prior versions.
+For OCT Standard 3.2.0 compliant systems, the SC PVTR TIMESTAMP and SC POSITION VELOCITY sub-structures shall be filled with valid data.